Munich: Tollwood

-Usually held annually in July and December, Olympia Park.
-The Tollwood Festival showcases fine and performing arts with live music, and several lanes of booths selling handmade crafts, as well as Organic food, mostly Fusion cuisine.
+Usually held annually in July and December at Olympia Park.
+The Tollwood Festival showcases fine and performing arts with live music, and several lanes of booths selling handmade crafts, as well as organic food, mostly fusion cuisine.

 Oktoberfest

-At Theresienwiese, the largest beer festival in the world, Munich's Oktoberfest runs for 16–18 days from the end of September through early October.
+At Theresienwiese, Munich's Oktoberfest, the largest beer festival and Volksfest in the world, runs for 16–18 days from the end of September through early October.
 In the last 200 years the festival has grown to span 85 acres and now welcomes over six million visitors every year.
-Beer is served from the six major Munich breweries.
-These are Augustiner-Bräu, Hacker-Pschorr Brewery, Löwenbräu Brewery, Paulaner Brewery, Spaten-Franziskaner-Bräu, and Staatliches Hofbräuhaus in München.
+Beer is served from the six major Munich breweries: Augustiner-Bräu, Hacker-Pschorr Brewery, Löwenbräu Brewery, Paulaner Brewery, Spaten-Franziskaner-Bräu, and Staatliches Hofbräuhaus in München.
 Food must be bought in each tent.

 Christkindlmarkt

 The Munich Christkindlmarkt started to evolve in the 14th century.
 The German Christkindlmarkt reached the desired accomplishment in the 17th century in Nuremberg.